euwbah/hid-info-sender/README.md

   - Download the latest zip from [openhardwaremonitor.org](https://openhardwaremonitor.org/downloads/)
   - Run the .exe once with admin rights, make sure it works.
   - Copy the `OpenHardwareMonitorLib.dll` from the install directory to the same directory as this script.
+- `py -m pip install hid psutil pythonnet monitorcontrol gputil` or if you use `uv`, `uv pip install --system hid psutil pythonnet monitorcontrol gputil`
-- `py -m pip install hid` - this python package is a wrapper for HIDAPI.
+  - `hid`: this python package is a wrapper for HIDAPI.
-- `py -m pip install psutil` - For CPU usage.
+  - `psutil` - For CPU usage.
-- `py -m pip install pythonnet` - For injecting the Open Hardware Monitor dll.
+  - `pythonnet` - For injecting the Open Hardware Monitor dll.
-- `py -m pip install monitorcontrol` - For external monitor control
+  - `monitorcontrol` - For external monitor control
+  - `gputil` - For GPU usage.
 - Run the python script as admin.
 See [Automated startup](#automated-startup).

 ## Automated startup